rtCamp/amp-onesignal-compat/README.md

-# AMP Skeleton Compatability
+# AMP One Signal Push Compatibility

-The skeleton plugin to add AMP compatibility to your theme.
+Plugin to add AMP compatibility to OneSignal – Web Push Notifications plugin.

 ## Notes

-- Rename plugin's folder to amp-skeleton-compat when you use this skeleton.
+- You need to install OneSignal – Web Push Notifications
-- Replace Namespace AMP_Plugin_Name_Compat by your namespace in every file.
+- Do OneSignal setup
-- Change Plugin Name
+- Add API id and key
-- Add your name as author
+- must be on https
-- Add your plugin URI
+- Subdomains are not supported at movements.

 ## Plugin Structure